Note: This is copied onto the original Post – How and Where to Get Help for Power BI

 I personally frequent the following forums and in my experience they are the best places to go for help.

-This is the only option out of the three I have discussed where you will need to pay, however there are lots of benefits of paying money for good quality, timely help including.
+This is the only option out of the three I have discussed where you will need to pay, however there are lots of benefits of paying money for good quality training/coaching/support.

 - It can be more timely than waiting for free online help.
 Delays, rework and mistakes cost you time and money too.